3SSF/payphone-selfbot/README.md

 - More ease of use for non techy people
 - More generality on the use of this bot
 - Cleaner overall code
+- 100% compatibility on windows
+- GUI, yes, im really planning this, i dont know if this will ever happen.